 If you have installed either the Yoast SEO plugin or the All In One Plugin, then both of them create your sitemap.
 To submit your sitemap to Google, then sign up for a free account at Google Search Console.
 Then you can send your sitemap to Google.

 Embedding Sermon Videos Or Audio Recordings

-When it comes to Facebook and YouTube, normally all you have to do is paste the link of the video on your post and it will automatically embed.
+When it comes to Facebook and YouTube, usually all you have to do is paste the link of the video on your post, and it will automatically embed.
 I am not sure about SoundCloud.
 It has been too long since I have tried it.

-Again, it is important that this is kept up to date.
-Nothing smacks of neglect more than visiting a church website and their last event shows that it happened a year ago.
+Again, it is essential that this be kept up to date.
+Nothing smacks of neglect more than visiting a church website, and their last event shows that it happened a year ago.
 It makes you wonder if the church is even open any more.